Geneva (ICRC) – UPDATE: Launch of the second ICRC Crowdfunding campaign

 With just one click, users discover how they can directly contribute to the relief of affected communities through meaningful, concrete and easily-implementable projects.
 These projects are developed and monitored by the ICRC in collaboration with local partners.

 "For the ICRC, crowdfunding and the use of online channels represent an innovative way not only to raise funds but also to connect and engage with new and larger audiences who share our values and are willing to be part of life-changing humanitarian projects," said digital officer Malak Jaafar.

 Every crowdfunding project starts small, focusing on a specific issue in a given country.
-They are supported by online campaigns that last a maximum of 30 days.
+They are supported by online campaigns that last a maximum of 30 to 45 days.